RockNRui/Black-Box-Library/README.md

 (Tag functions ran when certain actions occur.)

 `#minecraft:bbl/clock/X_Y/global, #minecraft:bbl/clock/X_Y/as_player` - Clock functions ran every X Ys.
 Supported values are: `1_tick, 5_ticks, 1_second, 2_seconds, 5_seconds, 10_seconds`.
-Global variant is ran as the server every clock cycle, whereas as_player is ran as every indiviudal player per clock cycle.
+Global variant is ran as the server every clock cycle, whereas as_player is ran as/at every online player per clock cycle.

 `#minecraft:bbl/inventory_changed, #minecraft:bbl/slot_changed, #minecraft:bbl/inventory_or_slot_changed` - Run as/at a player when their inventory changes, hotbar selected slot changes, or when either happens.